 The 7th annual MedTech Intelligence Recalls conference, developed in close collaboration with FDA and industry leaders, discusses emerging issues in risk and health hazard determination and the practical conduct of recalls and other field actions.
 Registration will open soon.

 This highly interactive program is intended to help manufacturers and hospitals – independently and in collaboration – better understand steps they can take to improve medical device cybersecurity throughout the product life cycle.
+This event will take place in Cambridge, MA.
 Registration will open soon.

 The new EU In Vitro Diagnostics Regulation will profoundly affect the IVD market in Europe.
 A new risk-based classification system, stricter postmarket surveillance, upgraded dossiers for all products and notified body review of previously self-declared products, greater clinical evidence requirements, and novel emphasis on transparency and traceability, including reporting of risk, clinical, safety, and performance data to a publicly available database will require massive investments of time and money as well as significant changes in organizational structure.
 The transition period may seem long, but consultants and the dwindling number of notified bodies are already swamped with EU MDR implementation.
 Help will be hard to find.
 Planning should start now.
 Registration will open soon.